Winter Adventure Itinerary

 Flightseeing Tour

 After a cozy night in a seaside cabin, it's time to see the Sunshine Coast from the air.
-If you make arrangements ahead of time, Harbour Air can pick you up at the dock at Backeddy Resort & Marina.
+If you make arrangements ahead of time, Sunshine Coast Air can pick you up at the dock at Backeddy Resort & Marina.

 Lunch at the Backeddy Pub

-Open for lunch and dinner, the pub at the Backeddy Resort & Marina serves up great food in a cosy atmosphere.
+Open for lunch and dinner, the pub at the Backeddy Resort & Marina serves up great food in a cozy atmosphere.

 Stay Another Night